-The UN estimates that 679,000 Anglophones have fled into the bush where they live in dire conditions, that at least 3,000 people have been killed, that 60,000 people are now refugees in Nigeria, and that 1,000,000 people are in danger of famine.
+The UN estimates that over 700,000 Anglophones are internally displaced (many of whom have fled into the bush where they live in dire conditions), that at least 4,000 people have been killed, that 65,000 people are now refugees in Nigeria, and that 1,000,000 people are in danger of famine.
 All of these things have destabilized the entire country, while scattering asylum-seekers throughout the world.

 The Cameroon military has frequently burned villages, including homes with people inside them, as a tactic of terror or collective punishment.
 The Centre for Human Rights and Democracy in Africa (CHRDA) recorded 206 villages either partially or fully burned from the start of the conflict to April 2019.
 Amnesty International, Human Rights Watch, and BBC News Africa have also reported widespread burnings and property damage by military forces.
 There are credible reports of soldiers shooting civilians from helicopters, spraying tear gas at people emerging from Sunday mass, and committing atrocities as they rampage through villages.

-Boycotts enforced by separatist militias have closed schools, markets, and businesses, with an estimated 850,000 children missing out on education for more than three years.
+Boycotts enforced by separatist militias have closed schools, markets, and businesses, with an estimated 855,000 children missing out on education for years.
 Lockdowns have prevented civilians from leaving their homes for days at a time.
-Separatists have taken students and teachers as hostages, chopped off limbs of banana plantation workers, and in September 2019 publicly beheaded and mutilated a prison wardress who was visiting her home village.
+Separatists have taken students and teachers as hostages, chopped off limbs of banana plantation workers, and in October 2021 mutilated and killed a primary school teacher.

 A June 2019 report by the Raoul Wallenberg Centre for Human Rights and CHRDA found evidence of crimes against humanity in Anglophone Cameroon.
 University of Toronto’s Cameroon Database of Atrocities has verified through open-source methods an incident of soldiers burning down a school in Eka in January 2019 and an incident of suspected non-state separatist fighters beating women who were carrying babies on their backs in July 2019, for instance.